Learn the basics to silk screening to create wonderful shirts, linens, etc.

 - Black bristol board, or black cloth or felt (very opaque)

-- Garden hose with a strong nozzle or kitcen sink sprayer, etc.
+- Garden hose with a strong nozzle or kitchen sink sprayer

 - Masking tape

-CREATE YOUR IMAGE--Take the image that you want to print and print it, or have it printed or photocopied onto a transparency at maximum darkness.
-Remember that a lot of fine lines will be a lot harder to get right, and if you are not an expert at this, you may have trouble.
+Design an image and have it printed or photocopied onto a transparency at maximum darkness.
+Remember that a lot of fine lines will be a lot harder to transfer, so if you're just starting out use a simpler design.
 The image on the transparency needs to be very dark because the image won't transfer to the screen properly if light gets through it.
-Hold the transparency up and make sure that all the lines in the image or dark and solid.
+Hold the transparency up and make sure that all the lines in the image are dark and solid.

 SPREAD PHOTO EMULSION ONTO SCREEN - Try doing this step in a somewhat darkish area as light may cause some problems, though with enough light so that you can see what you are doing.
 Mix the emulsion and activator bottles as per the directions on the bottles.
 FOLLOW THE DIRECTIONS CAREFULLY.
 Pour some emulsion onto the screen and spread it in a thin and even layer on both sides.
 Try to avoid drips as best as you can, and get it as even as you can.
 Place the screen in a dark area to dry for at least 2 hours, or until it is no longer sticky.
 Once it is dry, go right to the next step because waiting too long may damage the quality of the emulsion.